FIDE Grand Swiss Tournament 2021: Qualifiers

 In August 2021, a list of 100 qualifiers by rating, plus 20 reserves, was announced.
 A number of players declined invitations, including 12 of the top 20 qualifiers: Magnus Carlsen and Ian Nepomniachtchi (playing the World Chess Championship 2021); Teimour Radjabov, Sergey Karjakin and Jan-Krzysztof Duda (already qualified for the Candidates); Wang Hao (retired); and Ding Liren, Wesley So, Anish Giri, Leinier Domínguez, Viswanathan Anand and Veselin Topalov.
 In September 2021, 114 players were announced as playing.

 In the week before the tournament, a number of players withdrew due to concerns over the COVID-19 pandemic in Latvia.
 This included 5 of top 10 seeds: Alexander Grischuk, Richárd Rapport, Shakhriyar Mamedyarov, Hikaru Nakamura, Vidit Gujrathi; as well as Lê Quang Liêm, Salem Saleh, Bassem Amin, Gadir Guseinov, Arkadij Naiditsch, Étienne Bacrot, Maxime Lagarde, Sandro Mareco, Alexander Motylev, Ilya Smirin, Aravindh Chithambaram and Robert Hess.

 The starting list of 108 participants is shown below.

 Results

 The following table lists all participants, with the results from the 11 rounds.
 They are ranked according to the results, taking into account the tie-breaks.
 Nikita Vitiugov, Yuriy Kryvoruchko and Nils Grandelius are tied for 23rd place, as they scored the same on all tie-breaks.

-Notation: "1 (W 102)" indicates a win (1 point) with white pieces (W) against player of rank 102 (David Paravyan).
+Notation: "1 (W 93)" indicates a win (1 point) with white pieces (W) against player of rank 93 (Nijat Abasov).
 The first tiebreak (labeled BC1) is the Buchholz Cut 1 score, which was sufficient to determine the qualifiers.